alastairrushworth/free-data-science/README.md

     -   Useful list of bash commands and explainers, all laid out on a single page!
 -   📝 [**ExplainShell.com** by Idan Kamara](https://explainshell.com/)
-    -   Hand utility - type in a shell command and get an explanation of what it does.
+    -   Handy utility - type in a shell command and get an explanation of what it does.

 ### Regular expressions